liquinlab/elm-smile/docs/styling/forms.md

 ### Development and Testing Support

-The component includes an autofill function that demonstrates smile-ui's support for development workflows.
+The component includes an autofill function that demonstrates Smile's support for development workflows.
 This function allows developers to quickly test form submission without manually filling out fields during development: